-Employment Support Allowance: Over 100,000 Claims Closed Following Death of Claimants by Alex Dunedin
+Employment Support Allowance: Over 100,000 Claims Closed Following Death of Claimants

 Employment and Support Allowance is a financial premium for people who have limited capability for work because of their sickness or disability given to make sure that individuals can live a sufficient standard of life.
 It is an income-replacement benefit paid in place of wages or an income which would allow them to do the most fundamental day to day things.